 Etsy has a good selection of laptop trays for your Tread.
 I’ve highlighted some of them below.
-Keep in mind that these will work as you iPad holder or even iPhone holder, too.
+Keep in mind that these will work as your iPad holder or even iPhone holder, too.

 Mat for Peloton Tread

 Recently, I wrote a blog post on the best mat for the Peloton.
 I wrote it because so many people were asking questions about what mat to get for the Peloton.
 Most meant their Peloton bike.
 However, some were curious about the Peloton Tread.

-Here’s the deal: you do not need a mat to go under you Peloton Tread.
-This is true even if you put your Tread on carpet.
+Here’s the deal: you do not need a mat to go under your Peloton Tread.
+This is true even if you put your Tread on the carpet.

 Don’t put a mat under your Tread

 In fact, you do not want to put a mat underneath the Tread.
 Why?
 Because you risk having it bunch up as you jump inclines while using your Tread.
-So, be safe and don’t both with a mat for under your Tread.
+So, be safe and don’t bother with a mat for under your Tread.

-However, if you’re looking for a mat to use strength training with your treadmill or Tread bootcamps, a good yoga mat will serve you well.
+However, if you’re looking for a mat to use for strength training with your treadmill or Tread bootcamps, a good yoga mat will serve you well.
 I’ve shared some of my yoga mat favorites that you can find on Amazon.

 Peloton treadmill accessories: weights for strength training

-Since I mentioned the Tread bootcamps and strength training classes, it makes sense to one of the most important Peloton accessories: dumbbells or hand weights.
+Since I mentioned the Tread bootcamps and strength training classes, it makes sense to use one of the most important Peloton accessories: dumbbells or hand weights.